There's a brutal truth in life that some people refuse to accept: You have no control over many of the things that happen in your life.

 But sometimes people are so busy thinking things like, "I can't allow my business to fail," that they don't take the time to ask themselves, "What would I do if my business failed?"
 Acknowledging that you can handle the worst-case scenario can help you put your energy into more productive exercises.

 Replaying conversations in your head or imagining catastrophic outcomes over and over again isn't helpful.
 But solving a problem is.

 Ask yourself whether your thinking is productive.
 If you are actively solving a problem, such as trying to find ways to increase your chances of success, keep working on solutions.

 If, however, you're wasting your time ruminating, change the channel in your brain.
 Acknowledge that your thoughts aren't helpful, and get up and go do something else for a few minutes to get your brain focused on something more productive.

 5. Create a plan to manage your stress.

 Exercising, eating healthy, and getting plenty of sleep are just a few key things you need to do to take care of yourself.
 You also have to make time to manage your stress so you can operate more efficiently.

 Find healthy stress relievers, like meditation, an engaging hobby, or time with friends.
-Of course, painting by numbers fits perfectly here, so we encourage you to have a look at some of our best paint by numbers kits or ourpaint by numbers famous artists collection so you can tackle your stress.
+Of course, painting by numbers fits perfectly here, so we encourage you to have a look at some of our best paint by numbers kits or our famous paintings collection so you can tackle your stress.